 This depends on the purpose of the rebate.
-If the arrangement is simply to maintain a floor in list prices for future sales in the same development, the rebate will offend.
+If the arrangement is simply to maintain a floor at list prices for future sales in the same development, the rebate will offend.
 According to one judge, a rebate clause “…can be inserted for no purpose other than to mislead persons such as lending authorities and purchasers of other units in that development.
 Unreal stated consideration for price reduction, does not improve the position.” *

-Subsequent buyers at the list price who were not offered a rebate would often be able to terminate their purchase contracts or, if they settle, to recover from the developer the “over payment” and other losses.
+Subsequent buyers at the list price who were not offered a rebate would often be able to terminate their purchase contracts or, if they settle, to recover from the developer the “overpayment” and other losses.

 As another recent case** shows, even parties who gain no benefit from the price arrangements eg agents, also carry potential civil liability to those misled.

-In the case, the buyer convinced the seller not to bank the deposit cheque and to await payment of the balance purchase price for several months following settlement.
+In this case, the buyer convinced the seller not to bank the deposit cheque and to await the payment of the balance purchase price for several months following settlement.
 This was concealed from the bank who advanced the full amount of its low doc loan at settlement.
 The buyer defaulted under the mortgage and its obligation to pay the balance purchase price.
 The bank sued the buyer, seller and a witness to the contract signatures for its losses.

 Because the rebate was undisclosed, the court unsurprisingly ruled in favour of the bank against the buyer/borrower.
-However the bank also obtained judgment against the seller and the witness because each of their conduct was misleading and deceptive.
+However, the bank also obtained a judgment against the seller and the witness because each of their conduct was misleading and deceptive.
 It was irrelevant that the seller had no intention to mislead and had himself been defrauded by the buyer.

-Thus even parties who innocently participate in a contract price rebate arrangements expose themselves to the risk of litigation from subsequent buyers.
+Thus even parties who innocently participate in a contract price rebate arrangement expose themselves to the risk of litigation from subsequent buyers.
 Those who assist, even merely by witnessing a contract, can also be liable if they have knowledge of the arrangement.
 The liability of these parties – agents, buyers etc – might become particularly relevant if the developer has become insolvent.

-The court also found in this case** that the specification of the sale price in the contract constituted a representation that such price was the “market price” – a result that may have even wider implications, where for example, valuers rely on the contact price to assess other properties.
+The court also found, in this case,** that the specification of the sale price in the contract constituted a representation that such price was the “market price” – a result that may have even wider implications, where for example, valuers rely on the contact price to assess other properties.